About Consular Corps in Bangladesh (CCB)

 Consular Corps in Bangladesh (CCB) a representative body of Honorary Consuls General/Consuls in Bangladesh was established in September 2007.
 Hon.
-Mr. Salahuddin Kasem Khan is the founder Chairman of the corps.
+Mr. Salahuddin Kasem Khan is the founder President/Chairman of the corps.

-It has 46 Honorary Consuls General/Consuls on roll.
-The Corps has a Constitution and a Board of Members consisting of a President, Immediate Past President, two vice President, Secretary General, Treasure and five members.
-Selection to the offices of chairman, members and Secretary General are held every two years, the last selection having been held on March 2016.
+It has 55 Honorary Consuls /Consul Generals on roll.
+The Corps has a Constitution and a Board of Members consisting of a President, Immediate Past President, two vice Presidents, Secretary-General, Treasurer, and five members.
+Selection for the offices of President, Secretary-General, Treasurer, and members are held every two years.

 Immediate Past President